rhaver/conways-game-of-life-with-cnn/README.md

 # Conway's *Game of Life* with a Convolutional Neural Network (CNN)

 A Jupyter notebook implementation of Conway's *Game of Life* with a CNN, using Python 3.5 with NumPy and Keras.
-Please be aware that GitHub's Notebook Viewer doesn't render any of the SVG diagrams nor does it process the LaTeX code correctly, so please open it in Jupyter.
-I have included an [HTML rendering](https://cdn.rawgit.com/rhaver/conways-game-of-life-with-cnn/417d3cdb/Conway's%20Game%20of%20Life%20with%20CNN.html).
+Please be aware that GitHub's Notebook Viewer doesn't render any of the SVG diagrams nor does it process the LaTeX code correctly.
+Therefore, I have included an [HTML rendering](https://cdn.rawgit.com/rhaver/conways-game-of-life-with-cnn/ca74992e/Conway's%20Game%20of%20Life%20with%20CNN.html).